 A successful Notice to Owner program is just a microcosm of a successful security right program.
 A company should strive to always be in control of their security position, such that when an account starts to age, leveraging the security right will be available.

-In regards to the Notice to Owner delivery, this means having certainty that the correct document was sent in the correct way to the correct parties, and ultimately, having the proof you’ll need to meet your burden in court.
+In regards to delivering the Notice to Owner, this means you need to have certainty that the correct document was sent in the correct way to the correct parties, and ultimately, that you have the proof you’ll need to meet your burden in court.
 However, as demonstrated in this article, having this type of certainty about a Notice to Owner delivery is not simple.
-It cannot be satisfied by taking an “abundance of caution” approach.
+You cannot satisfy this requirement with an “abundance of caution” approach.
 The best approach is a tailored, intelligent, and managed approach.

-This all boils down to employing more sophistication about how Notice to Owners are sent and tracked.
+This all boils down to the importance of sophistication about how you track and send your Notice to Owners.

-Sending a Notice to Owner is complicated.
-On a case-by-case basis, it must be determined what type of notice document to send, who to send it to, when to send it, and how to send it.
-Each of these determinations can present complexities, and that is especially true for the last determination: how to send the notice to owner.
+Sending a Notice to Owner is a complicated process.
+On a case-by-case basis, you must determine what type of notice document to send, who to send it to, when to send it, and how to send it.
+Each of these determinations can present complexities, and that is especially true for the last determination: how to send the NTO.

-Notices to Owner may be sent by different mail types, such as certified mail, registered mail, or mail with return receipt requested service or restricted delivery service.
-Notices to owner may also be sent by hand delivery, overnight delivery, sheriff, or other service methods.
+You may send Notices to Owner with different mail types like certified mail, registered mail, or mail with “return receipt requested service” or restricted delivery service.
+You may also deliver Notices to Owner by hand, with overnight delivery, the sheriff, or other service methods.

-Too often, the different options in how a notice can be delivered will confuse sending parties, and this is most commonly seen when parties decide whether to send a mail piece by standard certified mail or certified mail with return receipt requested.
-Just taking an “abundance of caution” approach and sending everything with the “return receipt requested” service, however, may be more than unnecessary; it may also add unnecessary burdens and legal obligations on the sending party.
+Too often, the different options in how you can deliver a notice will confuse senders, and you see this most commonly when parties decide whether to send a mail piece by standard certified mail or certified mail with “return receipt requested”.
+Also, an “abundance of caution” approach that includes the “return receipt requested” service, however, may be more than unnecessary; it may also add unnecessary burdens and legal obligations on the sender.

-Accordingly, companies should be familiar with the burden of proof that will be required to send a notice, and should emphasize using a sophisticated technology product, like Levelset’s platform, to handle all of the nuances and to maintain a process of sending notices with a high degree of system integrity.
+Companies should be familiar with the necessary burden of proof to send a notice, and should use a sophisticated technology product, like Levelset’s platform, to handle all of the nuances and to maintain the entire process with a high degree of system integrity.